 George Ford’s classic Yule Log DVD series checks all my boxes: no humans, no pets, no holiday classics blaring in the foreground.
 Just hours and hours of flames, crackles and pops.
 Netflix, no fools they, decided that instead of trying to do better than Ford, it would just buy the rights from him.
 You’ve got your choice of three videos, including two with music.
 You can also find Fireplace for Your Home on YouTube.

 Arendelle Castle Yule Log (Disney+)

-If you (or your child) is a fan of Frozen, this new three-hour Disney+ streaming blaze contains stockings and other on-screen elements that will remind you of the movie franchise.
-If you’re not a fan, the branding is so unobtrusive you won’t even realize you have a giant Disney advertisement up on the screen.
+If you or your child are fans of Frozen, this three-hour Disney+ streaming blaze contains stockings and other on-screen elements that will remind you of the movie franchise.
+If you’re not a fan, the branding is so unobtrusive that you won’t even realize you have a giant Disney advertisement up on the screen.
 For 2021, there's also a new fanciful "Cut Paper Edition" of the Arendelle Castle Yule Log, with cut-out paper flames and eye candy for the kids.

 Stardust Vibes (YouTube)